 Dress is casual at the Convention.
-Temperature outside normally ranges from 65 to 90 degrees, and Manhattan College is air-conditioned, ranging from a little warm to frigid.
+Temperature outside normally ranges from 65 to 90 degrees, and St. John's University is air-conditioned, ranging from a little warm to frigid.
 Rainfall usually exceeds 3 inches in June, so an umbrella or raincoat would be a good idea.

 Paper will be supplied, so just bring your folding tools (i.e., scissors, tweezers, ruler, glue) or other special items (i.e., notebook, pen).
 You might also like to pack at least one strong-sided box or plastic container to carry home your finished models.